 Or how about that time in Matthew when he dropped this bomb?

 Though he be the Prince of Peace, Jesus divides people.
 What if sometimes it takes division to get to peace?
 Why do we think peace is an easy thing?
-Is it because of its association with tie-dyed t-shirts and free love?
+Is it because of its association with tie-dyed T-shirts and free love?
 Everyone is fine talking about God until the name of Jesus enters the conversation.
 Something about Jesus can either start the conversation or stop it in its tracks.
 Could it be because his very presence causes “the thoughts of many hearts to be revealed”?

-If we are looking for cheap unity and an easy peace we should probably move on from Jesus.
+If we are looking for cheap unity and an easy peace, we should probably move on from Jesus.
 His peace is costly and his brand of union is all-consuming.

 Something about us wants to believe peace and unity are possible without Jesus.
-Something about us wants to have the Peace of Jesus without going the way of Jesus.
+Something about us wants to have the peace of Jesus without going the way of Jesus.
 It’s too costly.
 It’s easier to paper over our conflicts (or worse, deny them) and settle for the superficial harmony of getting along, with a little Jesus sprinkled over the top.

 The hardest thing we will ever do is to settle our undivided allegiance to Jesus.
 It will cost us our idealism, our idolatries, and our ideologies.
 Until we do, everything about us, including our relationships, will be divided.

 Jesus is Lord!
-Though it cost everything, that’s the only Peace on the planet.
+Though it cost everything, that’s the only peace on the planet.

 Abba Father, we thank you for your Son, Jesus, who reveals the thoughts of all of our hearts.
-He is indeed our Peace.
+He is indeed our peace.
 Forgive us for settling for less and doing so in his name.
-Come Holy Spirit and awaken our allegiance to the Lordship of Jesus, in every way.
-We pray in Jesus’ name.
-Amen.
+Come, Holy Spirit, and awaken our allegiance to the lordship of Jesus in every way.
+We pray in Jesus’ name, amen.

-- Do you see how our idealism and our ideologies get in the way of our allegiance to Jesus?
+1. Do you see how our idealism and our ideologies get in the way of our allegiance to Jesus?

 2. Why do we have such an aversion to the kind of division Jesus brings?
-What if that is part of his plan to get to Peace?
+What if that is part of his plan to get to peace?

 3. Have you ever been in a situation where Jesus brought division?
 What happened?